Community Life

 Living the Work Over Time

-The New Story Community is not a collection of programs.
-It is a living community shaped by shared practice, mutual accountability, and relationship over time.
+The New Story Community is not merely a collection of programs.
+It is a living community shaped by shared practice, mutual accountability, and companionship over time.

-While formation programs provide structure and focus for a season, community life is what allows the work to continue unfolding—often more quietly, and with less formal structure.
+While our formation programs provide structure and focus for a season, community life is what allows the work to continue unfolding more quietly, and for the long haul.

 Community Life offers spaces for alumni to remain connected to the work and to one another as their lives, capacities, and callings change.